Hiking Four Mile Trail in Yosemite National Park.

 Union Point

 At the junction, take a right to reach Union Point.
-It’s only 0.1 miles one-way from the junction to reach the viewpoint.
+It’s only 0.1 miles (0.2 km) one way from the junction to reach the viewpoint.

 This is another overlook where you’ll get sweeping views of Sentinel Rock, Cathedral Rocks, El Capitan, and Yosemite Falls.